Calvert, Texas: Pictures of Cocoamoda Chocolate and Other Main Street Businesses

-Day tripping from Houston
+Day Tripping from Houston

-Visiting Calvert, Texas is definitely a pleasure as well as offering a captivating place of history of which one could spend hours or days exploring.
+Visiting Calvert, Texas is a pleasure as well as offering a captivating place of history of which one could spend hours or days exploring.

-Centrally located on State Highway 6 Calvert provides almost equal access to the cities of Houston, Dallas, Austin and San Antonio if one is willing to spend a few hours on the road driving to that destination.
+Centrally located on State Highway 6 Calvert provides almost equal access to the cities of Houston, Dallas, Austin, and San Antonio if one is willing to spend a few hours on the road driving to that destination.

 She wanted to explore this and invited me to accompany her.
-I happily complied with her wishes and off the two of us went into the countryside for a day that exceeded both of our expectations.
+I happily complied with her wishes and the two of us went into the countryside for a day that exceeded both of our expectations.

 The interior decor is lovely and the people very accommodating and friendly.
 We were well satisfied with having chosen that as our lunch spot and (perhaps selfishly) wished that it was in Houston so that it could be enjoyed more often by us.

 As we were dining, there was a regular procession of people from all parts of the State coming in and heading straight to the truffle counter to order some of those delicacies to take with them.

 A sample of one truffle is offered free of charge.
 The truffles can be ordered in amounts from 4 to 12 or even more.
 They are beautifully packaged to go into a ribbon wrapped gift box and then placed into a beautiful chocolate colored bag outfitted with tissue paper.

 Lisa and I both ordered a box of 4 truffles of assorted varieties to take home with us, and the generous offer was made to keep them in the restaurant until we were ready to leave town to preserve them in a cooler environment.
 We happily complied and walked across the street to see where these delectable truffles are made.

 Fortunately for us and unfortunately for the owner of Cocoamoda, it was a slow day in the factory.
 The reason was that the chocolate enrober machine had broken down and they were awaiting the repair crew from Chicago to come down and enable its functionality.